A near-future war novel, where teenagers who escaped an attack on their special school become the last hope of freeing the British people.

 Ewan checked around for nodding heads.
 Alex and Charlie would not be happy, but they knew whatever Ewan said, he meant.

-At the start of the war, there had been more than thirty people in Dr McCormick’s band of Guerrillas.
+At the start of the war, there had been more than thirty people in Dr Joseph McCormick’s band of Underdogs.
 Less than half of them were still alive, and Ewan’s leadership had grown more uncompromising with every death.
-There were twelve Guerrillas left now, six of them on that night’s mission.
+There were twelve Underdogs left now, six of them on that night’s mission.
 Ewan was pretty sure that was half.
 Two sixes made twelve, after all.

 Common sense told him a war between twelve humans and Nicholas Grant’s million cloned soldiers was already hopeless, and the British people would be imprisoned in the Citadels forever.
-Especially since eight Guerrillas were Oakenfold teens.
+Especially since eight Underdogs were teenagers from Oakenfold Special School.
 But Ewan’s whole brain was built for defiance.

 The end draws near...